zerratar/fallout4-downgrader/README.md

 - Open-source with the flexibility to modify or enhance.

 ## Installation
-### Prerequisites
-Ensure you have the latest .NET 8 runtime installed to run the framework-dependent version of the application.
-Download it [here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.204-windows-x64-installer).

 ### Download
 You can download the Fallout 4 Downgrader from the [Releases](https://github.com/zerratar/fallout4-downgrader/releases) page.
 There are two versions available: